 MRC-University of Glasgow Centre for Virus Research

-I am a computational biologist, working to understand behaviour and evolution of viruses by means of computational analysis.
-My passion is to develop new algorithms and theoretical models that help comprehend complex biological processes.
+I’m a computational biologist who employs computational analysis to better understand virus biology and evolution.
+My passion is to create new algorithms and theoretical models that can aid in the understanding of complex biological processes.

 - Protein-ligand interactions and docking studies